naev/naev/dat/naevpedia/mechanics/equipment.md

 ## Equipment Window

-The equipment window is available when [landing](mechanics/landing) on spaceports with refueling capabilities.
+The equipment window is available when [landing](mechanics/landing) on spaceports with refuelling capabilities.
 It allows you to not only change ships but also to change the outfits the ship has equipped.
 You can also see updated statistics and properties of the ships you own.
 <% if player.fleetCapacity() > 0 then %>